-While the average Christmas dinner will be served at 2.23pm, there is an hour of peace before the next feud kicks off.
+While the average Christmas dinner will be served at 2.23pm, there is an hour of peace before the next argument kicks off.

 Was the turkey too dry or did someone leave the Brussels boiling for a little too long?
 These are all reasons a lunch-time squabble might be on the agenda.

-As the cold winter’s evening draws in and the cheese board comes out, 7.25pm is the time of the next bust up, with 7% of older family members trying to play a game of charades.
+As the cold winter’s evening draws in and the cheese board comes out, 7:25pm is the time of the next fight, with seven per cent of older family members trying to play a game of charades.

-Finally, after a long day of presents, Prosecco and mince pies, the survey - taken in 2012 - found that there’s just enough time for one last row at 10.15pm.
+Finally, after a long day of presents, Prosecco and mince pies, the survey found that there’s just enough time for one last row at 10:15pm.